Lest Israel Should Glory Against God

 The angel with the little sack places it at the Lord’s feet.
 Opening it, the Lord himself begins to take out one tiny crown after another, each about the size of a walnut.

 I get what’s happening: These are my good works.

 As he carefully places them on the white marble slab between us, he lifts his eyes to mine and comments:

 “Good job . . .
 Way to stick . . .
-Messy, but very precious . . .
+Messy, but precious to me . . .
 That one was SOOOOO fun . . .
 Pretty heady, but look: some veins of pure gold . . .
 Awesome!
 Ninety-nine percent flesh free! . . .
-Yeah, you got bucked off there, but hey, you stayed in the saddle quite awhile . . . and got back in it after you fell!”
+Yeah, you got bucked off there, but hey, you stayed in the saddle for quite awhile, and got back in it after you fell!”

 And so on.

-When at last the little bag is empty—and my little crowns are all laid out like a row of pennies on the Washington Monument—something strange happens: Nothing!
-They simply disappear!
+When at last the little bag is empty—and my little crowns are all laid out like a row of pennies on the Washington Monument—something strange happens: They disappear!

-Once again I hear the Lord’s voice: “Now, bring the second sack!”
+Once again I hear the Lord’s husky voice: “Now, bring the second sack!”

 I hate to say it, but this sack is really impressive.
 It’s way BIG—and heavy, too.
 In fact, it takes several huge angels just to lug it over to the throne!

-Now things are getting a little scary, for a crowd is beginning to gather around us.
+Now things are getting a little scary, for a crowd is beginning to gather around.